 Thank you for your patience, everyone, while I updated my gallery page this past week.
 Next week I’ll be posting some new patterns and sewing concepts, so my posts should be a little more entertaining than they have been lately.
 Here’s my final post of the candy corn dress pattern…

-To make this dress for the doll shown above (or similar-sized dolls), please use the following patterns and tutorials:
+To make this dress for the doll shown above (or similar-sized dolls), please use the following patterns and tutorial:

-- Here’s the free printable sewing pattern for you to download
+- Here’s the free printable PDF sewing pattern for you to download

 - Here’s a link to the tutorial showing how to make the dress